Note: This is the full version of Aftertaste, located in the Flash menu

 She raised the sunglasses, let her eyes ask the next question.

-“Nice to see you but not really, beat it, don’t ever call, come by or anything ever again, get lost, stay that way.”
+“Nice to see you but not really, beat it, don’t ever call, come by or anything ever again.
+Forget you know me, get lost, stay that way.”

 “Yeah?”
 She stood beside him now, put her hand in his back pocket, grabbed his butt again one-handed.
 “Anyone I know?”